lg-gonzalez-juarez/PlanningTestB2/pages/md/unit08.md

 - Mosquitoes are **more dangerous than** sharks
 - Tigers are **better** swimmers **than** cats

-* Use comparative adjectives + than to comparate two people/things
+{% include tip.html content="Use comparative adjectives + than to comparate two people/things" %}

 Adjective|Comparative|
 -|-|